 Tribal member of the Tap Pilam Coahuiltecan Nation, husband and father, Ramon has been with the organization since 2010 and serves as a facilitator for the Rights of Passage program and Circulo de Hombres.
 Ramon specializes in Character Development work with at risk teenagers, predominately in San Antonio’s West, South and East side.
 He also works with Native American youth through out the city to advocate and promote an understanding of Cultural Identity/ Awareness through Cultural Arts and Education.

 Luissana Santibañez is a proud mother of two and member of the Purépecha Nation.
-Luissana currently serves as an educator & community health worker for American Indians in Texas, facilitating the Joven Noble Rights of Passage program for youth involved in the Bexar County Juvenile System.
+Luissana currently serves as an educator & community health worker for American Indians in Texas, coordinating the San Antonio Fatherhood Campaign program, facilitating the Joven Noble Rights of Passage program for youth involved in the Bexar County Juvenile System.